limafernando/limafernando/README.md

 I have experience and love to work in teaching programming, machine learning, data science and agile development :computer:.

-Currently my master research focuses on discrimination in machine learning :bookmark_tabs:.
+My master research currently focuses on discrimination in machine learning :bookmark_tabs:.

 ### Contact me :mailbox_with_mail:
 ---